Reduce(`+`, 1:5)

 Reduce() is the right tool when you have a binary operation and a list of things to combine: merging data frames, chaining set operations, collapsing nested structures.
 It is the wrong tool when a vectorized function already exists. sum(x) is faster and clearer than Reduce(+, x). paste(x, collapse = " ") beats Reduce(paste, x).
 The base R cumulative functions (cumsum, cumprod, cummax, cummin) are compiled C and will always outperform accumulate(+, x).

-The rule: if a specialized function exists, use it.
-Reach for Reduce() when you have a binary operation that R does not already provide a vectorized version of.
+The rule is simple: if a specialized function exists, use it.
+Reach for Reduce() when your binary operation has no built-in vectorized cousin.

 Reduce() also becomes awkward when the accumulator needs complex state.
-If your fold carries a list with multiple fields and each step updates several of them, you are writing a state machine.
-That is better expressed as a loop or a recursive function (Chapter 22), where the state updates are explicit and readable.
+If your fold carries a list with multiple fields and each step updates several of them conditionally, you are no longer folding; you are writing a state machine with the fold syntax as a straitjacket.
+That is better expressed as an explicit loop or a recursive function (Chapter 22), where the state updates are visible and the control flow is honest.

 Graham Hutton proved in 1999 that fold can express any function on finite lists.
 This is a theoretical universality result, not practical advice.
-Just because you can write something as a fold does not mean you should.
+Just because you can write something as a fold does not mean it will be readable, or maintainable, or that the person who inherits your code (including future you) will thank you for it.

-Fold is the most underused functional in R. Most R programmers who discover map() never learn Reduce(), and end up writing loops for exactly the problems fold solves cleanly.
-If you take one thing from this chapter: next time you write a loop that carries an accumulator variable, try Reduce() first.
+Fold is the most underused functional in R. Most programmers who discover map() never learn Reduce(), and they end up writing loops for exactly the problems fold solves in a single line.
+If you take one thing from this chapter: next time you write a loop that carries an accumulator variable, growing it with each pass, stop and try Reduce() first.
+You might not need that loop at all.